 The Judicial Council Act 2019 provides that the Judicial Council nominate a date for establishment of the Personal Injuries Guidelines Committee at its first meeting in accordance with Section 18 of the Judicial Council Act 2019.
 At that meeting on the 7th of February 2020, the Council nominated the 28th of April 2020 for the establishment of the Committee.
-Pursuant to the provisions of the Act, the first meeting will take place within one month of establishment and the draft guidelines will be prepared within six months of establishment.
+Pursuant to the provisions of the Act, the first meeting took place on the 7th of May 2020 and the draft guidelines will be prepared within six months of establishment.

 The Act provides that the guidelines are to be prepared in accordance with Section 90 of the Act.
 This section requires the Committee, in preparing the guidelines, to have regard to:

 - (i) the level of damages awarded for personal injuries by courts in the State;

 - (ii) the level of damages awarded for personal injuries in courts in such places outside the State as the Committee or the Board considers relevant;

 - (iii) the principles for the assessment and award of damages for personal injuries as determined by the High Court, Court of Appeal and Supreme Court

 - (iv) the need to promote consistency in the level of damages awarded for personal injuries; and

 - (v) such other factors as the Committee or the Board considers appropriate.